deepestblue/lankapuri/README.md

 # Lankapuri

-*Lankapuri* is a project to modernise two legacy Grantha typefaces.
+*Lankapuri* is a collection of modernised and Unicode‐aware legacy Grantha typefaces: Kunchithapatham and Kurukkal.

 ## History